 If we got kicked out, and the board brought in a new CEO, what would he or she do?
 Why don’t we just walk out, come back in, and do it ourselves?
 Andy Grove, Former CEO of Intel

 Andy Grove reflects a profound truth about long term effectiveness.
 If you already know what the new small groups pastor or director would do…if you already know what should be done…what’s stopping you from doing it?

 I won’t speak for you.
 I’ll just say that the only times I’ve become aware AND unwilling to change have had their roots in things that aren’t good.
 Pride.
 Preoccupation with saving face.
 Busyness reflected in the pursuit of the right answers to the wrong questions.
 And none of those are good things.
 None of those are things that will prompt a “well done” from the Master upon His return.

 Can I give you a little prompting?
 Follow my two step prescription:

-- Become committed to what my friend Allen White calls autopsies without blame.
+- Become committed to what Jim Collins calls autopsies without blame.
 Love that idea.
 Be willing to seriously evaluate the effectiveness of what you’re doing; of your current strategies.

 - Listen to the Andy Stanley excerpt from his great talk, Recent Random Thoughts on Church and Leadership.
 Don’t go through the motions.
 Don’t!
 Refuse to be the 3rd servant in the Parable of the Talents.